 Please note that the provided nutritional information data is approximate.

-Hope you liked my Szechuan tofu recipe!
+Hope you liked my Szechuan tofu stir-fry recipe!
 If you use my Szechuan sauce to make other Chinese recipes with tofu, I’d love to hear how they come out!

 If you’ve enjoyed this post, share it with your friends on social media!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free copy of my vegan dinner recipe e-book as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free 1-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.

 arj